mpv-player/mpv/DOCS/man/mpv.rst

     ``PATH`` itself should start with a third ``/`` to make the path an absolute path.

+``appending://PATH``

+    Play a local file, but assume it's being appended to.
+This is useful for example for files that are currently being downloaded to disk.
+This will block playback, and stop playback only if no new data was appended after a timeout of about 2 seconds.

+    Using this is still a bit of a bad idea, because there is no way to detect if a file is actually being appended, or if it's still written.
+If you're trying to play the  output of some program, consider using a pipe (``something | mpv -``).
+If it really has to be a file on disk, use tail to make it wait forever, e.g. ``tail -f -c +0 file.mkv | mpv -``.

 ``fd://123``

     Read data from the given file descriptor (for example 123).
 This is similar